neha-shah-ns/reducing-screentime/README.md

 - It appears there is no correlation between total screen time and exercise time and sleep
 - There seems to be some negative correlation between total screen time and walking steps; total steps increases as total screen time decreases

+Over the past 2 months, my average screen time is approximately 11 hours.
+Aside from work and school, most of my screen time is due to my phone.
+It appears most of my time is spent on either TikTok or some form of streaming ( Netflix, AppleTv+ etc).
+There is a moderate negative correlation between my screentime and average steps.
+Surprisingly, there is no correlation between exercise or sleep and total screen time.
+More data needs to be collected so that we can analyze trends over an extended period.
+The effects of excessive screen time often realized gradually over time, so it is important to study trends across a longer timeframe.
+This can be taken to another level by collecting data for a certain population and analyzing trends of the poulation.
+This could serve as a baseline for comparing individual trends.

+## Recommendations

+- Introduce a screen limit time on phone apps which cannot be disabled once enabled.
+- Introduce daily exercies to lower screen time since there was a correlation between steps and total screentime.
+- Continue collecting data once these are implemented.